allaboutevemirolive/turbo-rust-book/README.md

 ```rust
 fn main() {
 ```
-Defines the main function, which is the entry point of the program
+Defines the main function, which is the entry point of the program.

 References:
 - https://doc.rust-lang.org/book/ch03-03-how-functions-work.html